Posted on Leave a comment

 Cost side

 MDF wins in terms of cost hands down.
-MDF bathroom cabinets can be ideal if you’re remodeling the bathroom on a budget. .
+MDF bathroom cabinets can be ideal if you’re remodelling the bathroom on a budget. .
 Solid wood or solid hardwood vanities cost more but are usually stronger and available in more details designs such as hand carvings seen in antique, country, and transitional bathroom cabinets.
 Of course, as with many things, you get what you pay for, and we would not recommend MDF cabinets if you intend to install a vanity that will last a long time.
 If you have the budget for it, we suggest opting for a solid hardwood vanity.

 Why Your Vanity Needs to Be Built Out of Quality Materials?